Bufotenin: Ott (2001)

 In 2001, ethnobotanist Jonathan Ott published the results of a study in which he self-administered free base bufotenin via insufflation (5–100 mg), sublingually (50 mg), rectally (30 mg), orally (100 mg) and via vaporization (2–8 mg).
 Ott reported "visionary effects" of intranasal bufotenin and that the "visionary threshold dose" by this route was 40 mg, with smaller doses eliciting perceptibly psychoactive effects.
 He reported that "intranasal bufotenine is throughout quite physically relaxing; in no case was there facial rubescence, nor any discomfort nor disesteeming side effects".

 At 100 mg, effects began within 5 minutes, peaked at 35 to 40 minutes, and lasted up to 90 minutes.
 Higher doses produced effects that were described as psychedelic, such as "swirling, colored patterns typical of tryptamines, tending toward the arabesque".
 Free base bufotenin taken sublingually was found to be identical to intranasal use.
 The potency, duration, and psychedelic action was the same.
 Ott found vaporized free base bufotenin active from 2 to 8 mg with 8 mg producing "ring-like, swirling, colored patterns with eyes closed".
 He noted that the visual effects of insufflated bufotenin were verified by one colleague, and those of vaporized bufotenin by several volunteers.

 Ott concluded that free base bufotenin taken intranasally and sublingually produced effects similar to those of Yopo without the toxic peripheral symptoms, such as facial flushing, observed in other studies in which the drug was administered intravenously.

 Morris (2020s)

-Hamilton Morris, a psychoactive drug journalist, the creator of Hamilton's Pharmacopeia, and a pharmacologist, has experimented with bufotenin and found that it was an active psychedelic.
+Hamilton Morris has experimented with bufotenin and found that it is active and powerful as a psychedelic.
 He has claimed that its effects are like a cross between those of DMT and 5-MeO-DMT, being less visual than DMT but more visual than 5-MeO-DMT.
 Morris has also stated that bufotenin is very nauseating and this has made it unpleasant for himself and other people.
 By insufflation, he has said that its duration is about 1 hour and is longer than that of DMT or 5-MeO-DMT.

 Morris and others have suggested use of the serotonin 5-HT_{3} receptor antagonist ondansetron (Zofran) to prevent nausea and vomiting with especially nauseating or serotonin 5-HT_{3} receptor agonistic serotonergic psychedelics like bufotenin.